 To ensure our ability to print submissions, authors must provide their manuscripts in PDF format.
 Furthermore, please make sure that files contain only Type-1 fonts (e.g., using the program pdffonts in linux or using File/DocumentProperties/Fonts in Acrobat).
-Other fonts (like Type-3) might come from graphics files imported into the document.

-Authors using Word must convert their document to PDF.
-Most of the latest versions of Word have the facility to do this automatically.
+Other fonts this automatically.
 Submissions will not be accepted in Word format or any format other than PDF.
 Really.
 We're not joking.
 Don't send Word.